M-Steve1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext, this script display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17-hidethisword, this script display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 18-letteronly, display all lines of the file /etc/ssh/sshd_config starting with a letter.
+19-AZ, this script, replaces all characters A and c from input to Z and e respectively.